Export Office 365 User License Report With PowerShell

 As an Office 365 Administrator, often you are in the situation to get all licensed users with their assigned licenses and services.
 Using the O365 admin portal, you can get user’s license information, but you need to click each user to know about their license subscriptions and service status which is a cumbersome task.
-To ease your work, you can use PowerShell commands.
+To manage Office 365 licenses, you can use PowerShell commands.
 Get-Msoluser will get the details of all Office 365 users and Where condition used to filter out licensed users alone.
-Now, you can export O365 licensed users to CSV file.

 Do you think it’s easy?
 Definitely not!
 Because we need to consider following things before jumping right away.

 - Msol PowerShell module is under deprecation.
 So, you need to switch to MS Graph PowerShell and the Get-MgUser cmdlet.

 - Each license gives access to a set of services.